 Hep C Services @ PARN works to ensure that people living with and at risk for Hep C have increased access to testing and treatment.

-We are working in partnership with the Positive Care Clinic and the Hepatitis Program at Carea to establish an integrated network of Hep C services to ensure that people living with and at-risk for Hep C have increased access to services in community.
+We are working in partnership with Lakeridge Positive Care Clinic and the Durham Community Health Centre to establish an integrated network of Hep C services to ensure that people living with and at-risk for Hep C have increased access to services in community.

 You can reach PARN’s Hep C Program Coordinator at: